-PROMISCUITY AND GAY BEHAVIOUR IS WRONG

-WHAT ABOUT STRAIGHT HISTORY?

-I WISH THE

-NATIONAL TRUST

-WOULD STOP

-HARPING ON

-ABOUT LGBTQ

-ISSUES

-I FEEL WELCOME

-THE NATIONAL TRUST IS GETTING TOO POLITICAL

-WE SHOULD ALL BE FREE TO BE OURSELVES AND LOVE WHO WE WANT

-LGBTQ HISTORY IS IMPORTANT AND IT'S RIGHT WE'RE TALKING ABOUT IT

-IT IS NEEDED NOW MORE THAN EVER

-Latent homophobia was revealed in some comments, with a small minority expressing overt prejudice towards LGBTQ people.
+PROMISCUITY AND GAY BEHAVIOUR J WRONG HARPING ON ABOUT LGBTQ WHAT ABOUT ISSUES STRAIGHT I FEEL WELCOME NOW WE SHOULD ALL BE FREE TO BE OURSELVES AND LOVE WHO WE WANT WHAT ABOUT STRAIGHT HISTORY?
+THE NATIONAL TRUST IS GETTI TOO POLITICAL RUST IS GETTING LGBTQ HISTORY IS IMPORTANT AND IT'S RIGHT WE'RE TALKING ABOUT IT Latent homophobia was revealed in some comments, with a small minority expressing overt prejudice towards LGBTQ people.
 A number of comments asked why a minority group were being celebrated, as opposed to straight history.

-Some visitors believed the National Trust should be concentrating their efforts elsewhere, believing that LGBTQ people no longer faced prejudice.
-Visitors questioned the relevance of the programme to the National Trust and felt it was outside of their remit.
+Some visitors believed the National Trust should be concentrating their efforts elsewhere, believing that LGBTQ people no longer faced Visitors questioned the relevance of the programme to the National Trust and felt it was outside of their remit.
 A number of LGBTQ visitors expressed the value of seeing themselves represented at the National Trust.
 For some visitors the programme presented important LGBTQ role models, and for others helped them to realise that LGBTQ people have always existed.
 Visitors shared personal experiences of being different, as well as stories of family, friends and colleagues facing discrimination, showing empathy.
 Many visitors reflected on the current political climate, and the importance of supporting the LGBTQ community in times like these.

+Figure 19 A spectrum of visitor engagement and response with Prejudice and Pride prejudice.